smkmate/deeplearning_hf/README.md

 The trained models are saved in TrainedModels.

+The report can be found in documentation.pdf and its source is documentation.docx

 The demo app created for the testing of the models can be seen in FaceRecognitionApp for which further instructions can be found in FaceRecognitionApp/README.md.